 - Sharing of best practice examples from participants

-- Stock take of VET and Entrepreneurship programs, initiatives and policy (review examples and improve upon)
+- Stock take of VET and Entrepreneurship programs, initiatives and policies (review examples and improve upon)

-- Design and development of at least one solution for VET and Entrepreneurship for your context/country/region
+- Design and development of at least one solution for VET and Entrepreneurship for your context/country/region/Registered Training Organisation/School

-- Validation by peers and action plan for implementation
+- Validation by peers, employers, entrepreneurs and industry with an action plan for implementation

 If you would like access to this programme, first run at the United Nations headquarters in Bonn, Germany for UNESCO UNEVOC, please contact Wendy Perry via email@example.com, thank you.